 Both the employer and employee must fulfill a set of requirements for the L-1 visa petition to be filed successfully.

 Employer requirements: The employer located in the US and its foreign branch that employs the employee overseas must hold a qualifying relationship.
-Also note that during the applicant’s stay in the US, the employer must be conducting business in the United States AND at least one other country.
+Also note that during the applicant’s stay in the US, the employer must be conducting business in the United States and at least one other country.
 Because of these requirements, the L-1 Visa is more suited to large businesses than to small businesses.

 The employer must prove one of the following three things:

-- The foreign parent company holds at least 50% of the shares in the U.S. subsidiary or vice versa
+- The foreign parent company holds at least 50 percent of the shares in the US subsidiary or vice versa

-- Both parties are sister companies and are each owned at least 50% by the same parent company
+- Both parties are sister companies and are each owned at least 50 percent by the same parent company

 Pus meet at least one of the following criteria for the Blanket Petition:

-- have minimum 1000 employees based in the US;
+- Have at least 1,000 employees based in the US

-- and be able to show company-wide total annual sales of at least US$25 million.
+- Be able to show company-wide total annual sales of at least US$25 million

 How long is the USA L-1 Visa valid for?